foss-for-synopsys-dwc-arc-processors/embarc_applications/ot_smarthome_multinode/README.md

 # OpenThread Smarthome Application
-This application is designed to show how to set up **OpenThread-CoAP-Based Smarthome Application** using embARC, the application layer of the example is built on top of the **CoAP protocol**.
+This application is designed to show how to set up **OpenThread-CoAP-Based Smarthome Application** using embARC, the application layer of the application is built on top of the **CoAP protocol**.

 All the Thread nodes interact with **Gateway** through the OpenThread **Network Co-Processor(NCP)**.
 The Gateway has similar functionality as the **Border Router** available in the official OpenThread repository, but it is a more flexible solution.
 There are only 2 nodes available now, but you can add more nodes easily to OpenThread Smarthome by taking these 2 examples as a reference.